 9. I am a magic faith healer

 Despite having no medical qualifications whatsoever, I am the go-to for all mysterious aches, pains and complaints and I am expected to have a solution.
 This is because I have developed all sorts of magical, charlatan moves that stop children from feeling pain and/or whingeing.
-There’s the “magic rubbing hands”, the “kiss it better” and most importantly, the detailed analysis of non-existent maladies like, “sore eyebrows” that all make me the most revered faith healer in all of Five Dock.
+There’s the “magic rubbing hands”, the “kiss it better” and most importantly, the detailed analysis of non-existent maladies like, “sore eyebrows” that all make me the most revered faith healer around.
 I have also been known to hand out special cure-all “tablets” (otherwise known as pink marshmallows) to heal all manner of vexatious conditions.

-10. If I am sleeping, relaxing, showering, going to the toilet or just enjoying a quiet moment of solitude, I simply must be stopped.
+10. If I am sleeping, relaxing, showering, going to the toilet or just enjoying a quiet moment of solitude, I simply must be stopped

 I must be hunted down, woken up, put to work cutting up a piece of fruit, sat upon or climbed like a tree.
 It’s just the way of things that I must never be left unattended to enjoy myself.